kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### E2E tests for backup and restore

-We added a new pipeline which tests the backup and restore feature to Prow.
+We added a new pipeline to Prow which allows testing the backup and restore feature.
 The test pipeline runs daily.
 It creates a Kyma cluster and installs resources in the cluster.
-After it completes the setup phase, it creates backup and removes all resources.
+After it completes the setup phase, it creates a backup and removes all resources.
 Next, the resources are restored using the created backup and the pipeline verifies if all recreated resources are working as expected.

 ### Known issues